dzzldbe/pythonblog-tekken/README.md

 So I had a choice either a traditional application with some basic GUI using PyQt / Tkinter package or something that will work straight out of a browser.
 Due to nature of my goal comboes being shareble, I chose web app approach.

-After some research I've decided to use `flask` frameworkk for python.
+Another  aspect that  pushed me to use web approach was the fact that in past I tried to build flask app, but failed miserably.
+So I've decided to use `flask` framework for this assignment.

-I didn't know that this would be a rabbit hole that I'd be falling for the last 3-4 months...
+I didn't know that this would be a [rabbit hole](https://en.wikipedia.org/wiki/Alice%27s_Adventures_in_Wonderland) that I'd be falling for the last 3-4 months...

 ## How the sausage is made:

 ***

-The structure of this project was done with the [uv tool](https://docs.astral.sh/uv/).
-I learned about half way  through the project, about same time when i was learning basics git VCS.
+The structure of this project was done with the [**uv** package manager](https://docs.astral.sh/uv/).
+I learned about it half way  through the project.

 `pyproject.toml` contains all of the dependecies.